m2osw/prinbee/conf/logger/README.md

     # or

-    ??-prinbeed.conf
+    ??-prinbee-daemon.conf
+    ??-prinbee-proxy.conf

 Where `??` represents a number from 00 to 99.
-In general, the administrator should use `50-prinbeed.conf`.
+In general, the administrator should use `50-prinbee-daemon.conf`.
 Other projects may use other numbers.